gohugoio/hugoDocs/content/en/methods/taxonomy/Get.md

 {{ $weightedPages := $taxonomyObject.suspense }}
 ```

-But, if the term is not a valid [identifier](g), you cannot use the [chaining](g) syntax.
+If the term is not a valid [identifier](g), you cannot use the [chaining](g) syntax.
 For example, this will throw an error because the identifier contains a hyphen:

 ```go-html-template
 {{ $weightedPages := $taxonomyObject.my-genre }}